 Lowering the water level by one foot, or more, greatly increases the chance of the beavers leaving the site to dam elsewhere on the stream.
 But a second device can then be installed.
 If it is desired to keep beavers at the site, ensure that about three feet of water remains at their lodge or bank burrow.
 Be sure to check with your state wildlife agency to obtain any required permits and obtain permission from landowners, before installing a device.

-A "Coexisting with Beavers" DVD shows how to build and install a flexible leveler to manage beaver flooding upstream of a dam or a road culvert (it includes a half an hour on the natural history of beavers, and a few minutes about the "Beaver Woman" Dorothy Richards).
+A "Coexisting with Beavers" DVD, available at the BWW store, shows how to build and install a flexible leveler to manage beaver flooding upstream of a dam or a road culvert (it includes a half an hour on the natural history of beavers, and a few minutes about the "Beaver Woman" Dorothy Richards).
 The 12-page booklet "How to Control Beaver Flooding" tells how to estimate the size and number of pipes needed.

 Clemson Levelers work well to manage water levels in rather small drainages.
 Larger watersheds require larger diameter PVC pipes, which weigh so much that heavy equipment may be needed to move them.
 That is why most professional installers prefer to use the light-weight flex pipes.

 None-the-less, Clemsons have a fine record of success, when used appropriately.
 This device may either be built, or purchased readymade.
 Other ready-made devices (BeaverStop) to protect culverts or use in dams with larger flowages are available from Canada Culvert (800.565.1152).